 Yoga originated over five thousand years ago as a means to heightened self-understanding.
 Yoga combines exercise, breathing, and meditation and is appropriate for seniors due to its non-strenuous nature.
 Yoga improves flexibility, strength, and balance.
 Classes are prevalent in most communities and some offer chair yoga specifically for seniors.
 Some classes also address fall prevention.

+We hope these fall risk exercises can help aging loved ones stay safe at home.
 To learn more about the dangers of falls, refer to our Fall Prevention Fact Sheet!